-- 1. Cover Letter, on agency letterhead, dated and signed by the Authorizing Official.
-The cover letter should include: - O Provide the amount of the requested carryover.
+- 1. Cover Letter, on agency letterhead, dated and signed by the Authorizing Official. - Provide the amount of the requested carryover.
 Include unexpended federal funds as well as any non-federal matching funds that were not committed during the budget year.
 Only include the amount you are requesting to carry over.
-Clearly indicate that the funds will be used to complete activities which were approved, but not completed by end the current or previous budget year. - Describe the reason why the established goals were not met, as well as, a list of the approved activities that were unfinished in the prior year. - 2.
-SF-424A Complete the form in its entirety, giving special attention to the following: - Only include the carryover request - o Section A columns a, b, e, f, and g

-- Section B columns 1 (federal), 2 (non-federal), and 5 (total) - 3.
+Clearly indicate that the funds will be used to complete activities which were approved, but not completed by end the current or previous budget year. - Describe the reason why the established goals were not met, as well as, the list of approved activities that were unfinished in the prior year. - 2.
+SF-424A Complete the form in its entirety, giving special attention to the following: - o Including only the carryover request - Section A columns a, b, e, f, and g - Section B columns 1 (federal), 2 (non-federal), and 5 (total) - 3.
 Line Item Budget and Budget Narrative: - The line item Budget should be in a spreadsheet or table format.
 Both the federal and non-federal budget items should be clearly marked.
-When preparing your budget, reflect the budget categories outlined in SF-424A (i.e. Personnel, Benefits, Travel, Equipment, Supplies, Contractual, and Other, Indirect Costs) and identify all line items within each category.
+When preparing your budget, reflect the budget categories outlined in SF-424A

+- (i.e., Personnel, Benefits, Travel, Equipment, Supplies, Contractual, Other, Indirect Costs) and identify all line items within each category.
 Be specific and comprehensive. - The Budget Narrative is a justification supporting the need to expend funds for items in your spreadsheet or table format budget.
 It should provide a clear description of how the budget items directly relate to the overall completion and success of the project. - 4.
 Copy of Standard Form 425 Federal Financial Report

-5. Non-Competing Continuation Requests
+6. Non-Competing Continuation Requests